Work Study FAQ

 Should I Use My Work Study?

 Many students debate whether or not to take advantage of this program.
-Most freshmen are awarded $1400 for the academic year.
+Most first year students are awarded at least $1,400 for the academic year.
 At the UWSP campus minimum wage of $7.25/hr; this amounts to only 5 hours a week.
-This money is often used by students as “spending” money to pay for phone bills, laundry, and an occasional pizza.
-Students are also concerned about their ability to manage
+Work study funds are unlike other loans and grants, and can be used by students as spending money.

-school and work.
-National studies have been done that indicate students who work less than 20 hours per week, on campus do as well as (if not better) academically than their non-working peers.
+National studies indicate students who work less than 20 hours per week, on campus do as well as (if not better) academically than their non-working peers.
 At UWSP, we believe having a part-time position, on-campus for less than 10 hours a week, provides students with another means to make a connection to campus, meet new people, and to earn a few dollars.

 How Does Using Work Study Benefit Me?